Near Midland in Fauquier County, Virginia — The American South (Mid-Atlantic)

 John Marshall’s Birthplace

 About one half mile southeast, just across the railroad, a stone marks the site of the birthplace, September 24, 1755.
 He died at Philadelphia, July 6, 1835.
-Revolutionary office, Congressman, Secretary of State, he is immortal as Chief Justice of the United States Supreme Court.
+Revolutionary officer, Congressman, Secretary of State, he is immortal as Chief Justice of the United States Supreme Court.
 During his long term of office his wise interpretation of the U. S. Constitution gave it enduring life.

 By Roger Dean Meyer, March 3, 2007